access-ci-org/SDS-Public/CONFIGS.md

 # Available Configs

 ## API configs
-Used to deffine API keys and data to be used from the sds API
+Used to define API keys and data to be used from the sds API
 ```
 api:
   use_api: False